An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 \subsubsection{Comparison with the ``main sequence''}

-We also wish to relate the SMG population to the more numerous and less active and massive galaxies seen in the field population.
-One tool to do this is to assess the distribution of this population on the stellar mass versus star-formation rate plane, in particular the relative position of the SMGs compared to the broad relation between star-formation rate and stellar mass exhibited by star-forming galaxies (the so-called ``main sequence'') -- as assessed through their relative specific star-formation rates (${\rm sSFR} = {\rm SFR}/M_\ast$).
-Specific star-formation rates significantly above those shown for star-forming galaxies lying in the distribution for the field population have been argued to be a signature of starburst activity, resulting from galaxy-galaxy mergers and interactions which enhance the star-formation rates of galaxies and so increase their sSFR \citep{2012magnelli}.
+We wish to relate the SMG population to the more numerous and less active and massive galaxies seen in the field population.
+One tool to do this is to assess the distribution of this population on the stellar mass versus star-formation rate plane, in particular, the relative position of the SMGs compared to the broad relation between star-formation rate and stellar mass exhibited by star-forming galaxies (the so-called ``main sequence'', \citet{2007daddi}) -- as assessed through their relative specific star-formation rates (${\rm sSFR} = {\rm SFR}/M_\ast$).
+Specific star-formation rates significantly above the median trend of the field population have been argued to be a signature of starburst activity, potentially resulting from galaxy-galaxy mergers and interactions which enhance the star-formation rates of galaxies and so increase their sSFR \citep{2012magnelli}.
 Alternatively, it may be possible for galaxies to achieve high star-formation rates without such triggers, merely through significant gas accretion -- enabling high star-formation rate systems to inhabit the high-mass end of the sequence of normal star-forming galaxies \citep{2010dave}.
 Alternatively, samples of highly star-forming galaxies could represent a heterogeneous mix of these two classes of systems, encompassing both physical processes \cite[e.g.][]{2011hayward,2015narayanan,2019mcalpine}.

+In Fig.~\ref{fig:pars_z}c we look at the variation with redshift in the sSFR estimates for the SMGs compared to the less-active field population (derived in the same manner with robustness tested in \S~\ref{test_fir}).
+We observe a modest positive correlation between specific star-formation rate and redshift for the SMGs.
+As shown in Fig.~\ref{fig:pars_z}a, we find no evolution of stellar mass with redshift for our SMG sample, thus this trend is set by the variation in the star-formation rate.
+However, as we showed before, the latter is due to selection effects on far-infrared luminosity.
+Indeed, when we limit our sample to the unbiased luminosity-selected sample, we find no significant trend in sSFR with redshift, with the SMG population on average spanning an order of magnitude in sSFR at all redshifts.